Behind the scenes of CA’s ambitious filmmaking program

 A Long History of Film at CA

 A no-holds-barred spirit has animated CA’s film program since it began 50 years ago under then-English teacher Russell Mead, who later became headmaster.
 Super 8 cameras and editing equipment arrived for the first film class in 1967.
-In the early 1970s, adventurous filmmakers, including Gerry and Kit Laybourne, Chuck McVinney, Peter Simmons, and Todd Crocker taught animation, film history, and production.
+In the early 1970s, adventurous filmmakers, including Bobbi Osler, Gerry and Kit Laybourne, Chuck McVinney, Peter Simmons, and Todd Crocker taught animation, film history, production, and interdisciplinary multimedia courses.
 Jean Pierce Morrow took over in 1977.

 The school’s rich filmmaking legacy matters to alumnae/i.
 David Kissinger ’79, president of Conaco, the television production company owned by comedian Conan O’Brien, says the film program had a “huge influence” on him, and he still clearly recalls his student films: a Beatles music video, shot in the Chapel, and a Buster Keaton homage, Ralph Goes to School.
 “It was my first time thinking about how to make a film,” he says.
 “We were running around with cameras, shooting scripts, and editing by hand.
 It was very tactile and satisfying.”